ThiagoAM/InfiniteScrollingBackground/README.md

 • Call the `scroll` method <br />
 • That's it! <br />

+# Check out the Xcode project inside the Example_Project folder!

 # Example (inside a SKScene)
 ```
 class GameScene: SKScene {